 The goal of investors is to create long-term shareholder value in the companies in which they invest.
 This potential is maximised by investing in well managed, high quality companies, where the management team have considered fully the range of business risks and opportunities facing their companies, and taken appropriate action to manage these.
 Alongside assessment of traditional financial risks and opportunities, there is growing recognition among the investment community of environmental, social and governance (ESG) factors which could have an impact on the financial performance of companies.

-It is in this context that investors welcome the development of analytical tools such as the Access to Medicine Index, which may be used by investors to assess companies’ management of risks and opportunities surrounding access to medicine issues.
-As of today, 60 investors have pledged their support for more transparency by signing our Investor Statement.
-Together, these institutional investors manage assets in excess of USD 5.31 trillion.
+It is in this context that investors welcome the development of analytical tools such as the Access to Medicine Index, which are used by investors to assess companies’ management of risks and opportunities surrounding access to medicine issues.
+As of today, 68 investors have pledged their support for more transparency by signing our Investor Statement.
+Together, these institutional investors manage assets in excess of USD 9.4 trillion.

 Investors and the Index